How Dogs Can Beat the Heat

 Heatstroke occurs when a dog is left outside without shade or water on a hot day.
 It can also happen when exercising a dog in warmer temperatures or even when a pup is left under a hairdryer for too long at the groomer.
 However, the most common cause of heatstroke in dog occurs when it is left in a car on a hot day with inadequate ventilation.
 Even with a window or two cracked, a dog's body temperature can elevate to dangerous levels within minutes.

-The symptoms of heatstroke are heavy panting, fast or irregular heartbeat, dry or sticky gums, abnormal gum color, excessive drooling, vomiting, muscle tremors, lethargy, disorientation, seizures, and unconsciousness.
+The symptoms of heatstroke are heavy panting, fast or irregular heartbeat, dry or sticky gums, abnormal gum color, excessive drooling, vomiting, muscle tremors, lethargy, disorientation, seizures and unconsciousness.

-Any dog can suffer heatstroke, but it is more dangerous for obese dogs, darker-coated dogs, and brachycephalic breeds, such as pugs and bulldogs, whose flat faces and short noses make it harder for them to breathe and pant.
+Any dog can suffer heatstroke, but it is more dangerous for obese dogs, darker-coated dogs and brachycephalic breeds, such as pugs and bulldogs, whose flat faces and short noses make it harder for them to breathe and pant.

 Summer Safety Tips for Your Dog